eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/references/pluggable.md

 ## Why
 LLM applications require a ton of tweaking 🔨.
 Jumping into code for each and every code means this fiddling is slower and more error-prone.
-That is why at Eidolon 👻 we have to separate prompting and system configuration into simple kubernetes-like yaml files that can be modified without needing to open up a code editor 🔡.
+That is why at Eidolon 👻 we separated prompting and system configuration into simple kubernetes-like yaml files that can be modified without needing to open up a code editor 🔡.

 Beyond simply speeding up cycle time 🚀, this also allows more personas 🧑‍🚒🧑‍🏫🧑‍🎨 to work on